 The second stage of the National Algae Research Centre will see a separate facility constructed as part of the new laboratories at the proposed Science and Technology precinct in Nelson.
 It will enable Cawthron to continue our specialist work in extracting high-value bioactive compounds from microalgae.

-Cawthron Institute will begin construction of a PC2-level laboratory in 2021.
-The facility will be equipped to undertake pathogen-related research targeting known aquatic bacteria, viruses and parasites in New Zealand.
+Te Wero Aro-anamata is Cawthron’s state-of-the-art aquatic biocontainment facility.
+The facility, which opened in 2022, is equipped to undertake pathogen-related research targeting known aquatic bacteria, viruses and parasites in New Zealand.
 Research of this nature protects New Zealand’s environment and our seafood industry from biosecurity threats including pests and disease.

-The facility will be equipped to conduct R&D in the following areas:
+The facility is equipped to conduct R&D in the following areas:

 - Pest/Pathogen identification